 The term "findable" refers to the notion that a product should be easy to locate, and in the case of digital and information products, the content inside them should be as well.
 You won't buy a product if you can't find it, and the same is true for all prospective users of that product.
 For example, if all products on shopping websites are placed randomly without categorization, you may feel frustrated to search for the required product.

 Credibility refers to the user's ability to believe in the product you've got.
-Not only that it does what it's supposed to do, but also that it'll last a fair amount of time and that the information it comes with is correct and useful.
+Not only that it does do what it's supposed to do, but also that it'll lasts a fair amount of time and the information it comes with is correct and useful.
 It's virtually impossible to provide a positive user experience if the user believes the product creator is a liar with bad intentions – they'll go somewhere else instead.